-In this required course students will develop an understanding of the American mixed economic system, including its structure, function and operation.
+This required course concerns students' development of an understanding of the American mixed economic system, including its structure, function and operation.
 The course addresses microeconomic decision-making in the analysis of markets, including market participants' decisions regarding production, consumption and government regulation.
 On the macroeconomic level, students will study the behavior of the national economy: its economic indicators, business cycle, participants, as well as the role of the government both domestically and internationally.